The Bells (play): Synopsis

+Production history

-In 1871, Irving began his association with the Lyceum Theatre with an engagement under the management of Hezekiah Linthicum Bateman.
+In 1871, Leopold David Lewis began his association with the Lyceum Theatre with an engagement under the management of Hezekiah Linthicum Bateman.
 The fortunes of the house were at a low ebb when the tide was turned by Irving's sudden success as Mathias in The Bells, a property which Irving had found for himself.
 Bateman had been looking for a leading man when he saw Irving in a play, and the two discussed terms and possible roles for Irving, including a new version of The Polish Jew, a play about a man haunted by a murder he has committed.
 The Lyceum Theatre season opened in September 1871, and the first two plays were box office failures.
 By late October Bateman was facing financial ruin.
 Again Irving urged him to stage The Polish Jew, convinced that the play would be a dramatic and financial success.
 An unsuccessful version of the play was running at the Royal Alfred Theatre in Marylebone to meagre audiences, which failed to convince Bateman that another version could be a success; but Irving persuaded him and gave him a copy of The Bells, by Leopold Lewis.

-The opening night of The Bells on 25 November 1871 was held before a small audience, and during the performance a woman fainted in the stalls.
+The English opening night of The Bells on 25 November 1871 was held before a small audience, and during the performance a woman fainted in the stalls.
 The audience sat in stunned silence at the end of the play.
 However, they then gave the play, and Irving's performance, a great ovation.

 George R Sims later wrote for The Evening News:

 "...
 There were plenty of stalls vacant at the Lyceum, and the author and I sat in two of them...
 The first part of The Bells was not very enthusiastically received, but the audience was undoubtedly held by the big scene.
 In the stalls there was a general agreement that Henry Irving had fulfilled the promise of dramatic intensity which he had shown in his recitation of The Dream of Eugene Aram.

 The play left the first-nighters a little dazed.
 Old fashioned playgoers did not know what to make of it as a form of entertainment.
 But when the final curtain fell the audience, after a gasp or two, realised that they had witnessed the most masterly form of tragic acting that the British stage had seen for many a long day, and there was a storm of cheers.
 Then, still pale, still haggard, still haunted, as it were, by the terror he had so perfectly counterfeited, the actor came forward with the sort of smile that did not destroy the character of the Burgomaster or dispel the illusion of the stage."

 The critics declared Irving a new star, and he was immediately established at the forefront of British drama.
 The play ran for 150 nights, which was an unusually long run at the time.
 It would prove a popular vehicle for Irving for the rest of his professional life.